The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Formalization of The Decision-Sampling Hypothesis

-\textit{Interpretation.} The KL penalty creates asymmetric regularization through its token-level structure.
-Changes to $\pi_{sample}$ incur immediate, large penalties proportional to sequence length $L_k$.
-Changes to $\pi_d$ incur small immediate penalties of $O(1)$.
-When combined with the surrogate reward's symmetric push, the net effect is differential learning: $\pi_d$ receives sustained positive gradients from the reward with minimal KL constraint, while $\pi_{sample}$ is heavily regularized toward the reference policy\footnote{We emphasize that the "unbalanced attribution" property does not contradict the existence of a well-defined $V^\pi$ in the augmented MDP.
-A unified value function exists by standard theory.
-Our contribution is characterizing \textit{how gradient magnitudes distribute} across policy components under different reward structures.
-The distinction between "balanced" and "unbalanced" is one of degree, specifically, whether immediate reward contributions to different policy components differ by $O(1)$ factors (balanced) or $O(L)$ factors (unbalanced).
-The latter creates systematic bias in learning dynamics even when a unified value function exists.}.
+\textit{Interpretation.} The KL penalty creates asymmetric regularization: changes to $\pi_{sample}$ incur immediate penalties proportional to $L_k$, while changes to $\pi_d$ incur $O(1)$ penalties.
+Combined with the surrogate reward's symmetric push (Theorem~3.1, where $Q_{sample}^{reward} = Q_d^{reward} = \gamma^{\sum len(\cdot)} A_i$), the net effect is differential learning: $\pi_d$ receives sustained gradients with minimal KL constraint, while $\pi_{sample}$ is heavily regularized.\footnote{This ``unbalanced attribution'' concerns gradient magnitude distribution, not existence of a unified $V^\pi$---which exists by standard theory.
+The distinction is whether immediate rewards differ by $O(1)$ (balanced) or $O(L)$ (unbalanced) factors.}

-\textit{Remark (Contrast with Surrogate Reward).} Under the surrogate reward (Theorem~3.1), both Q-values equal the same length-discounted advantage: $Q_{sample}^{reward} = Q_d^{reward} = \gamma^{\sum len(\cdot)} A_i$.
-The advantage multiplies both gradient components equally, creating symmetric learning pressure.
-The KL penalty lacks this symmetry precisely because the immediate penalties differ by a factor of $L_k$.

-We illustrate the gradient evolution in a simple numerical illustration.\footnote{The cyclical pattern observed in the training process is because of reference model updating.} We parameterize a minimal two-stage process with three learnable logits: $\theta_s$ governing sampling accuracy, $\theta_{d|C}$ governing stop decisions given correct answers, and $\theta_{d|W}$ governing resample decisions given incorrect answers.

-Figure~\ref{fig:simple_simulation} displays the training dynamics under the combined GRPO objective.
-The center panels decompose gradient contributions: the surrogate reward generates comparable gradient magnitudes across all parameters (center-left), while the KL penalty produces gradients for sampling that dominate decision gradients by nearly an order of magnitude (center-right).
-This confirms the $O(L_k)$ versus $O(1)$ asymmetry established above in the section.
-The bottom-right panel quantifies this directly—gradient attribution remains symmetric for the surrogate reward but exceeds 2:1 (sampling versus decision) for the KL penalty throughout training.

-The net effect (bottom-left) is differential learning: $\pi_d$ parameters receive sustained positive gradients while $\pi_{\text{sample}}$ is heavily regularized toward the reference.
-Full derivations appear in Appendix.C.